NotWoods/tigeroakes.com/_projects/big-island-buses.md

 and [Hawaii](https://www.youtube.com/watch?v=MHPlJsosHDc) [TechWorks](https://www.youtube.com/watch?v=yl_3d7PSKMY).

-The app implements the AppCache API to allow it to run offline, and uses the JavaScript geolocation API to locate nearby bus stops and routes for the user.
+The app implements the AppCache API to allow it to run offline, and uses the Javascript geolocation API to locate nearby bus stops and routes for the user.
 Updates to the UI don't use a library and are instead hand-coded.

 In addition to the app, I worked to manually port all the paper schedules into